 If the CSP becomes aware of or suspects the compromise of a private key including its own, it will immediately notify the RA.

-When using third party agents the CSP will make best efforts to ensure the proper financial responsibility and liability of such contractor.
+When using third party agents make best efforts to ensure the proper financial responsibility and liability of such contractor.

 The CSP is responsible towards citizens and relying parties for the following acts or omissions: